Vision Mission History

 Pacific Islander: Fiji, Guam, Hawaii, Micronesia, Polynesia, and Somoa

-Arab World: Armenia, Iraq, Jordan, Lebanon, Oman, Palestine, Qatar, Saudi Arabia, Syria, United Arab Emirates, and Yemen
+South West Asia & North Africa (SWANA): Armenia, Iraq, Jordan, Lebanon, Oman, Palestine, Qatar, Saudi Arabia, Syria, United Arab Emirates, and Yemen

 AAPIRC aims to be inclusive of all students who identify as API, including adopted students, mixed-race students, international students, and all others.